MRU-MACO-1501-202204-002/laborials/laborial-20-text-files.md

 **Topic: working with text files**

+This lab will be VERY SIMILAR to your exercise-06 next week.
+Don't skip this puppy.
+And if you have any questions about anything going on here, don't put off asking them!

 ## Trick or Treat!

 The file `laborial-20-trick-or-treat.txt` contains counts of numbers of trick or treaters for 100 households over one Halloween night.
 Each line in the file contains a single integer.